Manangarg10/AI_Math_Solver/README.md

 - Raise all fingers except the pinky to submit the canvas for solving.

 ## License

-This project is intended for educational and demonstration purposes only.
+This project is licensed under the MIT License.